Going Beyond GAAP: 3 Metrics to Help Gauge Your SaaS Business Performance

 • CAC is the fully burdened sales and marketing cost spent to acquire a given customer.

 These two metrics are inseparable, and for good reason.
 When measured against one another as the LTV:CAC ratio, you learn the expected ROI on the upfront customer acquisition investment.
-This ratio is how SaaS companies measure their unit economics.
-When applied to specific sets of customers, it can indicate which of your SaaS strategies are likely to add value — and which are likely to fall flat.
+This ratio is how software companies measure their unit economics.
+When applied to specific sets of customers, it can indicate which of your software strategies are likely to add value — and which are likely to fall flat.

 Growth